 These innovative developments are essential as they support care teams in their training, as well as enhancing their skills to continue delivering excellence in care.
 This makes Bluebird Care the obvious choice when starting a career in care.

-Commenting, Kevin McCormack, Managing Director of Bluebird Care said:
+Commenting, Duncan Berry, chief operating officer of Bluebird Care said:

 At Bluebird Care we support our customers in their own home, with their own surroundings to live the life they choose.